tripeersyou/francisoliverdev/_posts/2021-03-12-grammys-2021-predictions-for-pop-and-major-categories.md

 cover_image: "/assets/img/blog/2021-grammy-predictions.png"

 ---
 Since the 2021 GRAMMY nominations came out last year in 2020, I wanted to try something new.
 In the past few years I would look at the nominations and forget about it and would have like a few albums that I know, but this year I wanted to listen to all major categories and the few song nominations especially in pop music.
 So, with this year's GRAMMYs coming up.
-I would like to share my predications and nominations for the following categories: Album of the Year, Record of the Year, Song of the Year, Best Pop Solo Performance, Best Pop/Duo Solo Performance, and Best Pop Vocal Album
+I would like to share my predictions and nominations for the following categories: Album of the Year, Record of the Year, Song of the Year, Best Pop Solo Performance, Best Pop Duo/Solo Performance, and Best Pop Vocal Album

 I will rank them based on my enjoyment of the albums and provide a short explanation at the end for my picks/rankings.